NDLANO/h5p-caretaker/readme.md

 In your own project, you can use common `composer` practices to use this library.
 For now, it is not on packagist yet, so you will need to fetch the sources from github like so: Inside your `composer.json` file, ensure that the repository is set and that `require` is set to the library.
-Change "@dev" to some particular commit if you need an older version explicitly.
+Change "dev-master" to some particular commit if you need an older version explicitly.

 ```